2016 •Super Nintendo

 The tradeoffs are not buried, either: the sheet flags bad grindy slidepads.
 The smartest shortlist is usually the one that sees the flaw clearly and decides it is either acceptable or disqualifying before the credit card comes out.

 GR3000 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.
 The main caution remains bad grindy slidepads.

 If the device sparks your interest, the smartest next click is usually SF3000, followed by PowKiddy J6, because that is where the shape of the market around it comes into focus.
-That is what a good review should do: not close the conversation, but sharpen the next choice.
+A useful verdict should leave the reader more curious, but also more precise.

 Games shown here match systems this handheld can run at a B grade or better.